Psychotherapy & Counselling

 Location

-I am based in Lee, near Hither Green and Grove Park, and within easy reach of Blackheath, Bromley, Catford, Eltham, Forest Hill, Greenwich, and Lewisham.
-Lee station offers direct rail links to Charing Cross, London Bridge, New Cross and various stations in Kent.
+My practice is based in Lee, SE12, near Hither Green and Grove Park, and is easily accessible from Blackheath, Bromley, Catford, Eltham, Forest Hill, Greenwich, and Lewisham.
+Lee station provides direct rail links to Charing Cross, London Bridge, New Cross and several stations in Kent.

 Registration